Westminster College (Cambridge): Today

 The college is not part of the University of Cambridge, but has joined with six other religious colleges in Cambridge to form the Cambridge Theological Federation, which is affiliated with the university.
-In concentrating on religious studies for training clergy, the college is in some ways closer to the original conception of the main university colleges when they were founded.

 Currently, Westminster has connected with it around 50 students; some in training for ministry in the United Reformed Church, and some studying for other work or pleasure.
 Westminster is served by five academic staff, covering the traditional theological disciplines of Systematic Theology, Church History, Old Testament Studies, New Testament Studies and Pastoral Studies.
 Traditionally, most students have studied for four years, which includes an internship year working in a local church.
 However, the College now trains many students part-time and via distance learning, as well as through full-time in-house courses.
 Most students still work, nonetheless, either for a BA or MA degree (awarded by Anglia Ruskin University) or a BTh or BA/Tripos degree (awarded by Cambridge University).

 Since 2017 the Westminster College site has also been home to the Woolf Institute of Abrahamic Faiths and Faraday Institute for Science and Religion.

 Westminster College is also affiliated with the American writer and Presbyterian theologian, Frederick Buechner.
 The College awards an annual prize for Excellence in Writing named after the author.